Safety Car Seat Training

 • Use a booster seat until your child is 145cm (4 feet 9 inches) tall or reaches the booster seat’s limits.

-• Booster Car Seat YES test handout
+• Booster Car Seat handout

 Moving to a Seat Belt 5 Step Test: Check all 5 boxes